mirfan899/sppas/Packager/doc/01_introduction/11_what_is_SPPAS.md

 computer software package written and maintained by Brigitte Bigi of the Laboratoire Parole et Langage, in Aix-en-Provence, France.

-Available for free, with open source code, there is simply no other package for linguists to simple use in automatic segmentation of speech.
+SPPAS is daily developed with the aim to provide a robust and reliable software.
+Available for free, with open source code, there is simply no other package for linguists to simple use in both the automatic annotations of speech and the analyses of any kind of annotated data.
-SPPAS is daily developed with the aim to provide a robust and reliable software for the automatic annotation and for the analyses of annotated-data.
+You can imagine the annotations or analyses you need, SPPAS does the rest.

 As the primary functionality, SPPAS proposes a set of automatic or semi-automatic annotations of recordings.